-Assets that do not meet the criteria for amortised cost or fair value through other comprehensive income ("OCI") are measured at FVPL.
+Assets that do not meet the criteria for amortised cost or fair value through other comprehensive income ("FVOCI") are measured at fair value through profit or loss ("FVPL").
 A gain or loss on a debt instruments that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss in the period in which it arises.